andornaut/docker-zoneminder/README.md

 ## Configuration

+The MySQL "zm" database is updated when it is initialized for the first time via [init.sql](./init.sql).

-Default configuration is specified in the [config.sql](./config.sql) file.
-This script changes some defaults settings, and adds monitor presets:
+This SQL script changes some defaults settings and adds some monitor presets:

 - Foscam FI9803PV2
 - Foscam FI9831PV2